 I argue that public diplomacy begins with listening and tell my students that the point is not to advance the independence on one country through public diplomacy, but to build an awareness of our mutual interdependence in an interconnected world, and to work for a common good.

 States have come to understand that public diplomacy is all about relationships but the old propaganda approach is still so strong that they insist on thinking about ‘winning’.
 Winning and relationships don’t go together.
 Seeking to win your relationships is an excellent definition of a sociopath.

-In the 21st century the PD professional needs to build relationships of value to all parties; seeking the ‘win-win’ scenario.
+In the 21st century, public diplomacy professionals need to build relationships of value to all parties; seeking the ‘win-win’ scenario.

 How important is public diplomacy in the 21st century?